Dr Nicola Stock

 Area of expertise

-I am passionate about the global provision of high quality holistic care for individuals and families affected by cleft lip and palate and other congenital craniofacial conditions.
+I am passionate about the global provision of high quality holistic care for individuals and families affected by appearance-altering conditions, and in particular cleft lip and palate and other congenital craniofacial conditions.

 Specialist areas include: psychology; health; visible difference; cleft lip; cleft palate; craniofacial microsomia; craniosynostosis; microtia; craniofacial conditions; congenital conditions; qualitative research; research methods; patient and public involvement; working with charities; service evaluation; patient experience; outcome measures; impact; interventions.